Difficulty with Latching On or Sucking

-Once your baby is growing and developing properly and his or her nutritive sucking ability is improving, ask your baby's doctor when you might eliminate test-weighing.
-Ask when you can stop waking him or her for feedings and begin to wait to see if he or she will demonstrate feeding cues.
+Once your baby is growing and developing properly and his or her nutritive sucking ability is improving, ask your baby's healthcare provider when you can stop waking him or her for feedings and begin to wait to see if he or she will demonstrate feeding cues.
 You will also want to know when it is safe to start decreasing supplementary breast milk or formula.

 Keep thinking positively.
 It is normal to get frustrated and think your baby will never learn to breastfeed effectively.
 It is normal if some days seem an eternity of breastfeeding practice, alternative feedings, and breast pumping sessions.
 It is normal for your confidence to rise and fall.
 Try to maintain perspective by having a sense of humor.
 Think about how far your baby and you have come since his or her birth rather than how far you still may have to go.

 Get support.
-In addition to staying in touch with a certified lactation consultant (IBCLC), contact a representative of a breastfeeding support organization, who will have lots of information and will provide you with moral support whenever you need it.
+In addition to staying in touch with your healthcare provider and a certified lactation consultant (IBCLC), contact a representative of a breastfeeding support organization.
+He or she will have lots of information and will provide you with moral support whenever you need it.